DebarunaS/laughtercapture/README.md

 Project Collaborators:
 Debaruna Saha and Soham Kulkarni

-This Project is detects laughter in real time and save snaps and video of those moments through webcam of a laptop.
+This project detects laughter in real time and save snaps and videos of those moments through webcam of a laptop.